Mysteries of the Kingdom

 In this parable the focus is more narrow than the field in which the wheat and tares grow, which represented the world.
 Those who are drawn in by the gospel will consist of both good fish and bad, and they will be separated by the angels at the end of the age.
 This explains how there could be evil members even in the Church, as seen in the Book of Acts, and at other times in Church history.
 "Not every one that saith unto me, Lord, Lord, shall enter into the kingdom of heaven; but he that doeth the will of my Father which is in heaven" (Matthew 7:21).

-Before Jesus taught these mysteries to his disciples it had not been widely understood that there would be an intervening period between the first coming of Messiah and the establishment of the Kingdom, although in hindsight it can be seen that it was implied in several places in the Scriptures, as shown above.
+Before Jesus taught these mysteries to his disciples it had not been widely understood that there would be an intervening period between the first coming of Messiah and the establishment of the Kingdom, although in hindsight it can be seen that it was implied in passages like Psalm 110:1, as shown above.
 Here in these parables we learn about the nature of that period of time.
 The Kingdom is not inaugurated, but the children of the Kingdom continue to live in this world, in anticipation of, and preparation for, the Age to Come (this will be handled in greater detail in another article).

 Another of the mysteries of the kingdom was the fact that it would be offered to the whole world, not just Israel.
 The promises were originally made to Israel, and it was foretold that Gentiles would be blessed through them.
-But Jesus expanded the preaching of the Gospel to include the whole world.
+But Jesus spoke of the Kingdom being taken from Israel and given to others (see Only For Israel?).
+The command to preach the Gospel was expanded to include the whole world.
 Paul wrote in Ephesians that the Gentiles would now be "fellow heirs and of the same body" as Israel, and partake of the promises made to Israel (Ephesians 3:6).
 God's promises to Abraham are now extended to all mankind (Galatians 3:14,29).

-These promises of the Kingdom are now being offered to the world.
-They have been made possible because of what Jesus accomplished on the cross.
-Jesus said, "This gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come" (Matthew 24:14).
+The promise of the Kingdom is now being offered to the world, and this was made possible because of what Jesus accomplished on the cross.
+Jesus commanded his disciples to go and “teach all nations” (Matthew 28:19).
+He said, "This gospel of the kingdom shall be preached in all the world for a witness unto all nations; and then shall the end come" (Matthew 24:14).
 Rather than set up the Kingdom immediately, Jesus, like the nobleman in his parable, has gone to a far country and will return to set up the Kingdom.
 In the meantime we have a foretaste, as we shall see in the following articles.